 At the end of the trial, the judge awarded the plaintiff $8.2 million in damages, but more importantly, he wrote a very detailed Memorandum and Order analyzing the entire case.

 Fetal macrosomia is a medical term that means fetal weight at birth is greater than 4000 grams (8 lbs.
 13 oz).
 Compared to the size of other newborns of the same gestational age, this is considered excessive fetal growth.
 Your doctor will be concerned with the baby’s probable weight at delivery for a few reasons and should want more testing to be done.

 Fetal macrosomia is a serious condition in pregnancy.
 It is well recognized in the medical literature that a major concern in the delivery of a macrosomic baby is shoulder dystocia and the attendant risks of permanent brachial plexus palsy.
 It requires close monitoring and frequent visits to the doctor’s office.
 But the reward is a healthier baby at delivery and sometimes a healthier mother, too.

 Women experiencing typical pregnancies are not offered the option of inducing labor at 39 weeks.
 That might change.

 It was previously believed that early induction of labor significantly increases the likelihood of an emergency cesarean delivery in response to complications.
-This made many doctors reluctant to induce any time before 40 weeks, but no comprehensive study had ever been done before.
-The Pregnancy and Perinatology Branch at NIH funded the study in an effort to fill this data gap.
+This made many doctors reluctant to induce before 40 weeks, but no comprehensive study had ever been done before.
+The Pregnancy and Perinatology Branch at NIH funded the study to fill this data gap.